amplication/docs/docs/how-to/deploy-to-kubernetes.md

 :::caution

 When specifying the `registry_path` keep in mind that it will still be suffixed by the service name.
-The path for package of for example the server component of a service named `logistics` will be `example-kubernetes-deployment/logistics` and live within the `amplication` github organisation.
+The path for package of for example the server component of a service named `logistics` will be `example-kubernetes-deployment/logistics` and live within the `amplication` GitHub organization.

 :::

 ### Step 2: Configuration of the Helm Chart plugin

-After setting up the process that will result in the first artfact for the kubernetes deployment, we will continue with the setup for the Helm chart that will encapsulate the container image.
+After setting up the process that will result in the first artifact for the kubernetes deployment, we will continue with the setup for the Helm chart that will encapsulate the container image.

 When in the overview of the to be deployed service, navigate to the plugins part of the service configuration.
 Here the `Helm Chart` plugin can be found.
 Press the `Install` button, this should introduce pending changes and the option to press a `Settings` button, press this to be able to configure the plugin further.
 As with the `Github Actions` plugin some changes are made to the default generated json settings.